-The aim of the government, working with many different partners, is to ensure full recognition of the rights of lesbians, gays, bisexuals and trans (LGBT) in Québec society.
+The aim of the government, working with many different partners, is to ensure full recognition of the rights of lesbians, gays, bisexuals, trans and queers (LGBTQ) in Québec society.

 Although Québec has passed legislation to recognize the legal equality of sexual minority members, they have yet to achieve full social acceptance.